ramzes1401ss3/cesbo-www/en/docs/astra-5-64/adapter/advanced.md

 ---
 layout: frame
-lang: ru
+lang: en
 title:  advanced
 ---

 #### Advanced

-**MODULATION** - модуляция
+**MODULATION**
-**Default: Auto** (по умолчанию)
+**Default: Auto**
-По умолчанию сейчас для DVB-S - QPSK, DVB-S2 - PSK8
+Default now for DVB-S - QPSK, DVB-S2 - PSK8

 ---

-**FEC - forward error correction** (система корректирующих кодов)
+**FEC - forward error correction** - forward error correction
-**Default: Auto** (по умолчанию)
+**Default: Auto** (by default)

 ---

-**ROLL-OFF** - spectrum efficiency (коэфициент сглаживания), используется только для DVB-S2, возможные значения: Default: 35 (по умолчанию), 25, 20, AUTO
+**ROLL-OFF** - spectrum efficiency. used for DVB-S2 only, possible value: Default: 35, 25, 20, AUTO

-**STREAM ID** - PLP stream ID, только для DVB-S2 и DVB-T2:
+**STREAM ID** - PLP stream ID, only for DVB-S2 and DVB-T2:
-- PLS MODE - возможные значения: Root, Gold, Combo
+- PLS MODE -  possible value:  Root, Gold, Combo
-- PLS CODE - возможные значения: 0 - 262143
+- PLS CODE -  possible value:  0 - 262143
-- STREAM ID - возможные значения: 0 - 255
+- STREAM ID -  possible value:  0 - 255

 ---

-**TIMEOUT** - задержка в секундах до проверки DVR ошибок, по умолчанию 2 секунды
+**TIMEOUT** - delay in seconds to DVR error checking, default 2 seconds

-**DDCI** - привязать адаптер к DVB-CI Digital Devices, значение соответствует номеру адаптера в системе
+**DDCI** - bind the adapter to DVB-CI Digital Devices.
+The value corresponds to the adapter number on the system

 **Budget Mode.
-Disable hardware PID filtering** - отключить аппаратную фильтрацию данных.
-Astra получит весь поток с DVB-адаптера. Параметр используется для передачи всего транспондера или для устаревших DVB-адаптеров без аппаратной фильтрации (например SkyStar 2). По умолчанию, аппаратная фильтрация включена
+Disable hardware PID filtering** - - disable hardware filtering of the data.
+Astra will get all the stream from the DVB adapter.
+The parameter is used to transmit the entire transponder or for legacy DVB adapters without hardware filtering (e.g. SkyStar 2).
+By default, hardware filtering is enabled

-**Signal in dBm** - вывод уровня сигнала в dBm. Для адаптеров TBS должен быть установлен параметр драйвера: `options tbsfe dbm=1 esno=1` в файле `/etc/modprobe.d/tbsfe.conf`.
-DVB адаптеры с демодулятором CXD2820R передают значение уровеня сигнала в dBm по умолчанию
+**Signal in dBm** - output signal level in dBm.
+For adapters TBS, the driver parameter must be set to `esno=1` in the file `/etc/modprobe.d/tbsfe.conf`.
+DVB adapters with demodulator CXD2820R transmit the value of the signal level in dBm by default

-**Scale DD MaxS8 SNR** - корректировка отображения уровня сигнала для адаптеров DD MaxS8
+**Scale DD MaxS8 SNR** - кcorrection of signal level display for DD MaxS8 adapters

-**CA DELAY** - задержка, в секундах, перед отправкой информации о канале на модуль условного доступа
+**CA DELAY** - delay, in seconds, before sending channel information to the conditional access module